coursera-dl/coursera-dl/README.md

 * What is the precise command line that you are using (feel free to hide your username and password with asterisks, but leave all other information untouched).
 * What are the precise messages that you get?
+Please, use the `--debug` option before posting the messages as a bug report.
 Please, copy and paste them.
-  Don't reword the messages.
+Don't reword/paraphrase the messages.

 ## Feedback